ianchouinard/Museo/README.md

 ## Usage
-The contents of the "/build" directory can be hosted on a server, or run locally, etc. All html, css, and js files to be showcased by Museo should be placed in the "library-src" folder.
+The contents of the "/build" directory can be hosted on a server, or run locally, etc. All html, css, and js files to be showcased by Museo should be placed in the "/public" folder.
 Update the "library-config.json" file as needed.
 Museo will automatically pull all of the html components and static assets listed in the library-config file at runtime.
 For convienence, a small sample project is already configred.
 More documentation to come.

 ## Development
 The Museo app is a ReactJS application created via Create React App. "npm run start" to start the dev server. "npm run build" to build for production.
 Refer to Create React App for more info.